Dr. Matthew Paldy, PhD, LP

 Phase 1: Assessment & Alliance (Weeks 1–4)

-Focus: Safety, understanding, and non-evaluative space.
+Focus: Establishing safety, understanding, and non-evaluative space.

 Phase 2: Selfobject Mapping (Weeks 5–12)